The Aim of the Learning Support Department

 Any queries regarding learning support can be forwarded to Mrs A Lines – SENCo.

 Pupils with SEND have often already been identified within their primary school provision, and this is shared with us through close liaison and partnerships.
 The SENCo will attend annual reviews for primary school pupils with Educational Health and Care Plans (EHCPs), to support early transition.
 Enhanced transitions and early identification of pupils with SEND is essential and a variety of data tools can be used to assess if additional SEND needs have not already been picked up.
-Key stage 2 SAT results and teacher assessments are used, as well as annual standardized reading test and spelling tests to identify any concerns that may not have already been addressed.
-Year 7 also take the CAT test to give the school additional data to help them further.
+Key stage 2 SAT results and teacher assessments are used, as well as annual standardised reading and spelling tests to identify any concerns that may not have already been addressed.

 Information about Gartree High School’s policies for making provision for pupils with special educational needs, whether or not pupils have Education Health and Care (EHC) Plans, including: